 We read the questions and answers that related to Confirmation and chat about the material.

-We check in here for the Catechism questions, Gospel Highlights and Mass Responses for Confirmation.
+We use for the Catechism questions, Gospel Highlights and Mass Responses for Confirmation.

 Rather dry but a quick revision gives me the confidence that we’ve covered all the highlights.